 To be honest, I prefer the taste and texture of pulled pork from a Boston Butt.
 While I don’t think pork brisket is likely to become a huge hit at BBQ counters, it’s definitely a fun new cut to try out.

-- Smoked BBQ Source Pork Rub
+Smoked BBQ Source Pork Brisket

 - Remove skin from the pork brisket if present.